143rd Airlift Squadron: Tactical airlift

 In 1975 as part of a general program to upgrade Air National Guard units the 143rd was redesignated as a Tactical Airlift Group and assigned Lockheed C-130A Hercules aircraft.
 In 1980 the 143rd Tactical Airlift Group moved from T.F.
 Green airport to its new home at Quonset Air National Guard Base.

 As global airlifters, Rhode Island "Herks" were found in all parts of the United States, Europe, Africa, South America and the Caribbean.
 The 143rd played a vital role in deployments such as Volant Oak, Volant Pine, Red Flag, Dragon Hammer, Volant Rodeo competitions and humanitarian efforts such as "Operation Toy Lift" which provided toys to the children of Granada in 1986.
 In 1989, the 143rd was selected for conversion to the C-130E Model.

 In 1990 unit volunteers provided support during Operation Desert Shield.
 In September, unit members flew out of Rhein-Main Air Base, Germany to support operational missions from Turkey and Saudi Arabia.
 The second group of volunteers arrived at RAF Mildenhall, England in January 1991 and was in the theater of operations when Operation Desert Shield turned into Operation Desert Storm.
 With the defeat of the Iraqi forces and the end of the Gulf War, members returned home in June 1991 and were released from active duty.

-As part of Air Mobility Command the unit continued to be called upon to support State, Federal, and UN activities throughout the world.
-Volunteers from the 143rd participated in many United Nations relief missions; Somalia in 1992, Operation Provide Promise in 1993 flying daylight air-land missions into Sarajevo along with night airdrops over remote areas of Bosnia-Herzegovina.
+As part of Air Mobility Command the unit continued to be called upon to support State, Federal, and United Nations (UN) activities throughout the world.
+Volunteers from the 143rd participated in many UN relief missions; Somalia in 1992, Operation Provide Promise in 1993 flying daylight air-land missions into Sarajevo along with night airdrops over remote areas of Bosnia-Herzegovina.

 On 1 October 1995 the group was elevated to Wing status.
-In 1998 the Air Force formed the Expeditionary Air Force (EAF); smaller sized war fighting "packages" able to rapidly respond to regional conflicts.
+In 1998 the Air Force formed the Air Expeditionary Force (AEF); smaller sized war fighting "packages" able to rapidly respond to regional conflicts.
 The Wing has participated in five AEF cycles, supporting Operation Joint Forge in the Balkans, Operation Southern Watch in Southwest Asia and Coronet Oak in South America.